top of page

 Cold Water Sterilisation

-Today we are talking about the cold water sterilisation.
+Today we are discussing the cold water sterilisation and the recent changes in the guidelines.

 What items are needed?

 Sterilising chemicals, either sterilising tablest or fluid solution.
-There are various sterilising chemical brands on the market including Miilton, a well known UK brand.
+There are various brands on the market including Milton, a well known UK brand.
 Fred & Flo, a Tesco own brand.
-Also Boots offers reliable own-brand sterilising fluid and tablets formulated specifically for cold water.
-In addition to other brands, again this is a parents personal choice.
+Also Boots and other retailers offer reliable own-brand sterilising fluid and tablets formulated specifically for cold water.
+Again this is a parents personal choice.

 Cold water sterilisation requires a watertight container with a well-fitting lid and floating cover or plunger.